-Research and Development Expenses: R&D expenses for the three months ended March 31, 2019, were approximately \$1,451,000, an increase of approximately \$980,000 or 208% from total R&D expenses for the three months ended March 31, 2018 of approximately \$471,000.
+Research and Development Expenses: R&D expenses for the three months ended June 30, 2019, were approximately \$2,612,000, an increase of approximately \$1,144,000 or 78% from total R&D expenses for the three months ended June 30, 2018 of approximately \$1,468,000.
+R&D expenses for the six months ended June 30, 2019, were approximately \$4,063,000, an increase of approximately \$2,124,000 or 110% from total R&D expenses for the six months ended June 30, 2018 of approximately \$1,939,000.
 The increase in R&D expense is attributed to salaries, stock-based compensation, and clinical trial expenses associated with our Endoxifen program.
-Stock-based compensation expense increased approximately \$668,000 in 2019 resulting from the cancellation of stock options.
-There were no Liability Option cancellations in the comparable period in 2018.
-We expect our R&D expenses to increase throughout 2019 as we commence additional Phase 2 clinical studies of Endoxifen, continue the clinical trial of Fulvestrant administered via our intraductal technology and continue the development of other indications and therapeutics, including CAR-T and immunotherapies administered via our intraductal technologies.
+Stock-based compensation expense, which is a non-cash charge, increased approximately \$668,000 in the first quarter of 2019 resulting from the cancellation of the 2018 Liability Options.
+During the second quarter of 2019, stock-based compensation expense increased approximately \$1.8 million due to the grant of options to the CEO that were 75% vested.
+There were no Liability Option cancellations in the comparable period of 2018.
+We expect our R&D expenses to increase throughout 2019 as we commence additional Phase 2 clinical studies of oral Endoxifen, the development and manufacturing of our tablet modified release form of oral Endoxifen, continue our clinical trial of Fulvestrant administered via our intraductal technology and continue the development of other indications and therapeutics, including CAR-T and immunotherapies administered via our intraductal technologies.

-General and Administrative Expenses: G&A expenses were approximately \$2,613,000 for the three months ended March 31, 2019, an increase of approximately \$1,210,000, or 86% from the total G&A expenses for the three months ended March 31, 2018, of approximately \$1,403,000.
+General and Administrative Expenses: G&A expenses were approximately \$4,674,000 for the three months ended June 30, 2019, an increase of approximately \$1,999,000, or 75% from the total G&A expenses for the three months ended June 30, 2018, of approximately \$2,675,000.
+G&A expenses were approximately \$7,287,000 for the six months ended June 30, 2019, an increase of approximately \$3,209,000, or 79% from the total G&A expenses for the six months ended June 30, 2018, of approximately \$4,078,000.
 G&A expenses consist primarily of personnel and related benefit costs, facilities, professional services, insurance, and public company related expenses.
-The increase in G&A expenses for the quarter ended March 31, 2019, is mainly attributed to an increase in stock-based compensation expense due to the cancellation of the 2018 Liability Options of approximately \$1,074,000, payroll expenses resulting from salary increases, and increased legal and professional consulting expenses over the prior year.
+The increase in G&A expenses for the period ended June 30, 2019, is mainly attributed to an increase in stock-based compensation expense, which is a non-cash charge, due to the cancellation of the 2018 Liability Options of approximately \$1,074,000 during the first quarter of 2019.
+During the second quarter of 2019, stock-based compensation expense increased approximately \$3.1 million due to the grant of options to the CEO and CFO that were 75% vested.
+Additionally, payroll expenses have increased resulting from salary increases over the prior year.

-Income taxes: We have incurred net operating losses from inception; we did not record an income tax benefit for our incurred losses for the three months ended March 31, 2019 and 2018, due to uncertainty regarding utilization of our net operating carryforwards and due to our history of losses.
+Income taxes: We have incurred net operating losses from inception; we did not record an income tax benefit for our incurred losses for the three or six months ended June 30, 2019 and 2018, due to uncertainty regarding utilization of our net operating carryforwards and due to our history of losses.